Admission to the Master of Science Degree in Food Science is based on the following:

 Additional Requirements for Plan B

-- Complete 1 to 5 credits of FSC 898 Master’s Research.
+- Complete 1 credit of FSC 898 Master’s Research.
+Students may not earn more than 5 credits in FSC 898.

 - Complete an oral examination with the guidance committee.